knutsoned/bevy_lazy_signals/README.md

 - [x] Add async task management for effects
 - [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
+- [ ] Make sure Triggered gets removed from Computeds during processing
 - [ ] Add helpers for accessing args
 - [ ] Add getter/setter tuples factory to API
 - [ ] See how well this plays with aery, bevy_mod_picking, bevy_mod_scripting, and sickle
 - [ ] Do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)
 - [ ] Write a bunch of Fennel code to see how well it works to script the computeds and effects
-- [ ] Prevent infinite loops
+- [ ] Prevent or at least detect infinite loops

 ## General Usage

 The LazySignalsPlugin will register a LazySignalsResource which is the main reactive context.
-Within a system, get the resource from world scope, then create signals, updating them later.
+During init, create signals, computeds, effects, and tasks with the API, updating them later.
 For basic usage, an application specific resource may track the reactive primitive entities.

 (see [basic_test](examples/basic_test.rs) for working, tested code)